ma82/ma82.github.io/thomcat.md

 	     \mu F  \ar@{.>}[r]^{\cata{\alpha}}   & Y }
 $$

-We consider isomorphic objects, morphisms and functors *equal* (TODO), and we drop subscripts when inferable from the context.
+We consider isomorphic objects, morphisms and functors *equal*, and we drop subscripts when inferable from the context.

 Free monad construction
 -----------------------

-For any cocontinuous functor $F : \B \indfun \B$ and object $X : \B$, let us consider the assignment
+For any $\omega$-cocontinuous functor $F : \B \indfun \B$ and object $X : \B$, let us consider the assignment

 $$F \star X = F + K_X$$

-$F \star X$ is an cocontinous functor as well (TODO).
+$F \star X$ is an cocontinous functor as well.
 We define a similar notation for (the carrier of) its initial algebra:

 $$F \bigstar X = \mu \, (F \star X)$$